verifiabletcp/verifiabletcp.github.io/index.md

 fast TCP transmits data on the Internet.
 Therefore, CCAIs are imperative for the performance and stability of the Internet.
 However, many bugs have been detected and reported in the CCAIs.
 These bugs are mistakes made by CCAI developers, and some of them have potentially severe impacts on the performance and stability of the Internet.

 The goal of this project is to propose verifiable CCAIs as a new CCAI design and implementation methodology, which systematically enables CCAI developers to design and implement CCAIs with not only efficient performance but also verifiable correctness.
-The proposed work is inspired by the scalability of the flow-modeling methods proposed by the networking community for performance evaluation but tailored to the software-verification methods proposed by the software-engineering community.
+The proposed work is inspired by the scalability of the flow modeling methods used by the networking community for performance evaluation but tailored to the software verification methods proposed by the software engineering community.

 # Team